deroverda/recommended-radio-streams/README.md

 ### Reggae & Dub 🇯🇲 🟩🟨🟥
 - **Dr Dick's Dub Shack**: [Link](http://drdicksdubshack.com) | Bermuda-based online radio station playing all species of dub, downtempo and bass music -  from the classic early analogue dub reggae of the 60s and 70s, through to 80s and 90s digidub, on to year 3000 steppas and future bass music!
 - **Alpha Boys School Radio**: [Link](http://alphaboysschoolradio.com) | Every song features at least one past student of the Alpha music programme in Kingston, Jamaica.
 Founded in 1880, Alpha has helped launch the careers of jazz innovators, ska pioneers and reggae icons.
 Operated by the Sisters of Mercy of Jamaica, a Catholic order of nuns since 1890, Alpha continues to develop the next generation of music talent.
+- **King Dub Radio**: [Link](http://london-dedicated.myautodj.com:8862/stream) | King Dub Radio is the online radio station of 'King Dub Records' from France.
+They are dedicated to spread Soundsystem Culture to the world and play Roots & Culture Dub as well as new digital Dub tune.
 ---

 ### ⭐**SomaFM**